Women's March activists try to turn up heat on GOP before Election Day

 The demonstrations dubbed “March to the Polls” are follow-ups to the Women’s March movement following President Trump’s election victory.
 The marches drew hundreds of thousands to rallies in every state and more than 30 countries to denounce the administration.

-Organizers expect perhaps as many as 350,000 to take part in a rally and in downtown Chicago.
+Organizers expect perhaps as many as 350,000 to take part in Saturday's downtown Chicago rally.
 Meanwhile, planners in Massachusetts have called on women and allies to take to the streets at a time of their choosing Saturday and hold up handmade signs that express their concerns about the issues impacting women that matter most to them.

 The Women’s March organizers also held large rallies around the U.S. in January, near the one-year anniversary of Trump’s time in the White House, to demonstrate that resistance to the administration hadn’t ebbed.